eHealthAfrica/eHealthAfrica.github.io/_jobs/product-designer-berlin.md

 ---
 **Location**: Berlin, Germany
 **Job Duration**: Freelance
-**Language Skills**: fluent English is a must, German, Spanish and French are nice-to-haves
+**Language Skills**: Fluent English is a must, German, Spanish and French are nice-to-haves

 **Please note: The position requires willingness and preparedness to be deployed to one of our offices in West Africa (Kano, Conakry, Freetown or Monrovia) for several months from a very early stage of the contract.**